-Miniature American Shepherd in an Apartment: Can They Adapt?
+Miniature American Shepherd in an Apartment

 Can a Miniature American Shepherd thrive in an apartment?
 Space needs, noise level, exercise requirements, and tips for medium breed apartment living.